openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onExchangeTransfer

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when transfers involve known cryptocurrency exchange accounts on the Hive blockchain.
 WorkerBee maintains an internal list of recognized exchange accounts and automatically monitors all transfer operations that either originate from or are directed to these exchanges.
 XXX: `to` is not implemented yet
 This is particularly useful for tracking market movements, analyzing trading patterns, detecting large deposits/withdrawals, or building exchange monitoring applications.
 The filter requires no input parameters as it globally monitors all exchange-related transfers, making it ideal for market analysis and trading bot applications.
 It provides detailed transfer data including amounts, sender/receiver information, and memo fields, allowing you to analyze exchange activity patterns.
-The filter is available in both live and past data modes.

 ``` ts
 /**